 Stick to your staples, no matter where you go

 Though Instagram makes traveling look wondrous, the darker side of transporting between time zones is not so filter-free.
 From jet lag to adjusting to unfamiliar foods, your body goes into a culture-shock overdrive.
 This is why travel influencer Lauren Monitz says that contrary to popular belief, heading on vacay is not the right time to try the trial-size samples you have been hoarding.
 Instead, stick to your tried-and-true staples that your skin and hair are used to.
 “You don’t want to get to a new place only to have your vacation ruined by a horrible hair day from the conditioner you’re trying for the first time,” she explains.

 Lifestyle blogger Mina Lee of Living Minnaly agrees.
 Lee tries to keep her skincare and beauty routine “as consistent as possible” and always brings a mask with her to help keep congestion under control.
 One thing you will not see Lee doing while traveling?
 Using a ton of acids and exfoliants.
 “I try to not use too many actives while traveling, as my skin is already under more stress than when at home!”

 Use a one-quart plastic bag for easy access for flights

 As far as packing is concerned, Lee typically assembles everything into a waterproof toiletries bag.
 Do not have one on hand?
-Monitz suggests looking under the kitchen sink for a one-quart zip-top bag for an even smoother security experience.
+Monitz suggests looking under the kitchen sink for a one-quart zip-top bag for even smoother security experience.
 She places all of her liquids inside of one, making it super-easy to pull it out when it is her turn to load up the belt.
 This saves on time, hassle and stress.
 For an environmentally friendly option, you can purchase a clear, reusable cosmetic bag that serves the same purpose.

 Give products a little room to expand on a flight